TheCandidStartup/TheCandidStartup.github.io/_drafts/javascript-structured-concurrency.md

 thumbnail: /assets/images/frontend/ts-logo-128.png
 ---

-wise words

-* Over time have come to realize that there's [more to error-handling in concurrent programs](https://blog.nelhage.com/post/concurrent-error-handling/) than [rejected promises or async Results]({% link _posts/2025-05-19-asynchronous-typescript.md %}).
+Over time I've come to realize that there's [more to error-handling in concurrent programs](https://blog.nelhage.com/post/concurrent-error-handling/) than [rejected promises or async Results]({% link _posts/2025-05-19-asynchronous-typescript.md %}).
 The code I'm writing is all a bit ad-hoc.
 Especially when it comes to object lifetimes.

+As I'm using TypeScript, I start a concurrent operation by calling an async function which returns a promise.
+Sometimes I need the result immediately and await promise completion before proceeding.
+No issues here, but no real concurrency either.

+At the other end of the spectrum, the function is a fire-and-forget operation and I leave the promise dangling.
+I don't care what the result is, so why slow things down by waiting for it?
+However, I get nagging warnings from eslint if it realizes that a promise was ignored.

+Things get more complex with true concurrent code, where multiple async functions are active at the same time, interacting with shared state.
+There are multiple promises to manage with varying lifetimes.
+The functions may [interfere]({% link _posts/2026-03-09-infinisheet-decoupling-event-log-snapshot.md %}) with each other, with changes made by one function resulting in other functions becoming redundant.

+All of which made it the perfect time to be introduced to njs's seminal [essay](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/) on structured concurrency.

+{% include candid-image.html src="/assets/images/typescript/trio-nursery-schematic.svg" alt="Structured Concurrency" %}

 * All the cool young languages are using [structured concurrency](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/)
   * Lifetime of concurrent operations tied to lexical scope
   * Defines parent-child relationship between concurrent "tasks"